 Some quit their 9-to-5 jobs to start trading, while others say that it is a deception of the millennium.

-That is exactly why we decided to write a review on Trezor.
-It is definitely one of the most popular crypto wallets and surely deserves your attention.
+That is exactly why we decided to write a review on this wallet.
+It is one of the most popular crypto wallets and surely deserves your attention.